The Dulverton Weir and Leat Conservation Trust was formed to repair and conserve Dulverton’s ancient Urban Watermill Landscape for future generations.

 Helped by our partners and also by Historic England, Leicester University, The Environment Agency and the Wild Trout Trust we have now embarked on a journey to save this historic asset (known by academics as an ‘Urban Watermill Landscape’).

 (1) The restoration and conservation of Dulverton’s historic weir and leat structures,

 (2) To use the opportunity presented by restoration to improve surrounding habitats, wildlife, flora and fauna,

 (3) Recognition of the ancient structures of the weir and leat as a heritage assets and ensuring their future protection,

 (4) To tell the story of Dulverton’s Urban Watermill Landscape, its 700+ year heritage and its place in the history of the town,

 (5) To create the potential for future significant contributions to the local tourism and sporting economies.

 We hope that you become as enthusiastic about this project as we are.

-The trust has an excellent group of volunteers who are about to start small scale maintenance and conservation works prior to the trust raising the funds it needs to carry out large scale conservation and preservation works.
+The trust has an excellent group of volunteers who already carry out small scale maintenance and conservation works whilst the trust raises the funds it needs to carry out large scale conservation and preservation works.